samuelsen/RDF---NoSQL-test/readme.md

 `http://http://xmlns.com/foaf/0.1/` - using the `foaf:age` for the age column and  `foaf:gender` for the gender column.

-`http://www.example.com/soc-pokec/` - is used for all other values from the data set using the column names described her: https://snap.stanford.edu/data/soc-pokec-readme.txt as the value for the relation.
+`http://www.example.com/soc-pokec/` - is used for all other values from the data set using the column names described here: https://snap.stanford.edu/data/soc-pokec-readme.txt as the value for the relation.
 EG: `http://www.example.com/soc-pokec/public/`

 ## description.js
 Before using this description with the NoSQL benchmark, you would need to install the node package `sparql-client-2`.